Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #15 Pears

 Pears are one of the best human food for Yorkies.
 Again, toss out the seeds and core (toxic cyanide) and chop the pear into bite-sized pieces for your dog!
-Offering vitamins A, C, and fiber, pears make a thirst-quenching, mouthwatering snack for dogs.
-A few thin slices or bite-sized pieces of one pear are enough to delight your Yorkie.
+Offering vitamins A, C, fiber, calcium, and copper, pears make a thirst-quenching, mouthwatering sweet snack for dogs.
+One or two thin slices or bite-sized pieces of one pear are enough to delight your Yorkie, but anything more can cause an upset tummy.
+As with other fruit barked above, pears contain high sugar content, so don’t overfeed or feed regularly.

 As long as you thoroughly cook the eggs, it is generally safe to feed them to your Yorkie (again, in small amounts).
 Due to the risk of salmonella, please never feed your Yorkie raw eggs!
 Grrr, that sounds really gross anyway.
 Essential fatty acids, vitamins from A to B12 to folic acid, many minerals like calcium and iron, and protein can be found in an entire egg.
 Heck, that even includes the shell, which I’ll turn up my nose.
 While I like them scrambled with white rice and veggies (no oil), I know other Yorkies who enjoy them hard boiled.